sarietta/theoputer-blog/content/posts/ground-noise.md

 current goes through the longer loop.
 Large loops can start to look like antennas or electromagnets or all sorts of oscillating badness.

+## Final Thoughts

+Noise in power lines (not really just ground) causes a lot of non-trivial problems as I've hopefully outlined well above.
+On more than one occasion one of the problems above caused *me* issues that cost me weeks of debugging.

+It's easy to disregard noise as, well as just noise.
+"It's not important" because it's just noise.
+But that's not great engineering practice.
+It's almost always in the edge cases, where the noise likes to live, that affect the operation of systems.
+In practicing good engineering habits I could have been more attentive to these sources of noise, but I wasn't.
+I also didn't really know about them before this project though, so I'll give myself a little slack.

+If you're curious about the practical implications of ground noise, read up on moving the clock to a [4-layer PCB]({{<iref "clock-four-layer.md" >}}).